-Slow motion is when time slows down.
+Slow motion is when time appears to pass more slowly, as if a recording is being played back at reduced speed.
 This can be used as a visual effect or as part of the gameplay.

 Slow motion is usually used as a visual effect in cutscenes.
 For example, when something really awesome is happening on screen like a fight.
 Adding slow motion lets you see every little detail and contemplate the coolness.
 In these situations, slow motion is used when somebody closely dodges something to show how close the character was to getting their face blown off, or to show off a large explosion in the background.
 Using slow motion at the right time is key.
 If it feels out of place, the cinematic will feel corny and cheap.
 Us it at the right time and it may get a "wow" out of the player.